joannapea/sqlsharing/share-your-sql-data.md

 1. Select **Continue**

-1. If you'd like your data consumer to be able to get incremental updates of your data, enable the snapshot schedule.
+1. If you'd like your data consumer to be able to receive regular snapshots of your data, enable the snapshot schedule.

     ![EnableSnapshots](./media/enable-snapshots.png "Enable snapshots")